oktantod/RoboND-Kinematics-Udacity/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-## Inverse Kinematics Analysis

-Since the last three joints in KUKA KR210 robot (Joint_4, Joint_5, and Joint_6) are revolute and their joint axes intersect at a single point (Joint_5), we have a case of spherical wrist with joint_5 being the common intersection point; the wrist center.
-This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems.

 First step is to get the end-effector position(Px, Py, Pz) and orientation (Roll, Pitch, Yaw) from the test cases data class as shown in below code:

 ```python